Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 I also give lessons where I teach children and adults to knit, cross-stitch, crochet, weave, tie and more, and to create small and cute things.

-To learn more about events from other Global Entrepreneurship Weeks, click here:
+To learn more about events over other Global Entrepreneurship Weeks, click here:

 Global Entrepreneurship Week 2016